danshannon/javastravav3api/README.md

 Testing
 =======
 The test suite which comes with JavaStrava (everything inside the test package) is attempting to be a complete exercise of the whole API and all the options that come with it.
+You're encouraged to use it.
+To configure the tests, rename the sample-test-config.properties file to test-config.properties and set all the relevant values (they're documented).
+You might need to set up some additional accounts on Strava (and email accounts on, say, gmail) to help with that.

 Leaderboards
 ============